 exclude - Exclude the notifications matching these criteria.

 The include element specifies the document event match criteria to include, while the exclude element specifies those to specifically exclude.
-The include will be evaluated first, then the exclude will be applied.
-Each of the include and exclude criteria are composed of:
+The include element will be evaluated first, then the exclude element will be applied.
+Each of the include and exclude element are composed of:

 event – The type of document event that will generate a notification.
 Currently only three events are supported (All, New, Updated).
 At least one of event criteria must be supplied.
 The default event criteria is All.